mozilla/irlpodcast/content/episodes/2023-11-21-S07E04-lend-me-your-voice.md

     **Halcyon Lawrence:**  I spent a year with Alexa and I allowed the device to do whatever the device heard me say.

     **Bridget Todd:**  This is Halcyon Lawrence.
-She’s an assistant professor of technical communication and information design at Towson University.
+She’s an associate professor of technical communication and information design at Towson University.
 Three years ago, she conducted an experiment with Amazon’s home assistant, Alexa, which is pretty popular in the US.

     **Halcyon Lawrence:**  So for example, I would ask, can you set a 5:30 alarm and the device would hear 5:50.
 And so I would just wake up at 5:50.
 I wanted to push and see, what is the level of inconvenience, right, that this device would allow me to do.